aprilzxd/AC215_Billionaires/README.md

 # AC215 - Milestone2 - Billionaire Secretary

-**Team Members**
-Huandong Chang, Mingyuan Ma, Lance Lu, April Zhang
+**Team Members:** Huandong Chang, Mingyuan Ma, Lance Lu, April Zhang

-**Group Name**
-Billionaires
+**Group Name:** Billionaires

-**Project**
-In this project, we aim to develop a platform that automatically connects to a financial database, scrapes data from various online sources, provides analytical and visualization tools, and allows for natural language querying through a chatbot interface.
+**Project:** In this project, we aim to develop a platform that automatically connects to a financial database, scrapes data from various online sources, provides analytical and visualization tools, and allows for natural language querying through a chatbot interface.
 This project aims to reduce the rigidity and repetition in traditional data analysis workflows by providing a more dynamic and automated approach to financial data processing and visualization.

 ## Milestone2
 In this milestone, we implement the components for data management and versioning, model finetuning, and agents.